BxCppDev/Bayeux/README.rst

   * Ubuntu 18.04 provides GCC version 6.5 and 7.3.
   * Ubuntu 20.04 provides GCC version 9.3.
   * Ubuntu 22.04 provides GCC version 11.4.0.
+  * Ubuntu 24.04 provides GCC version 13.3.0.
-  * Bayeux is known to work on CentOS with GCC 4.9
+  * Bayeux is known to work on RHEL with GCC 11.5.0

 On Linux,  you should  install these through  the package  manager for your distribution.
 Some older  Linux systems (SL/CentOS, especially on